IAI Nesher: Israel

 During May 1971, the first Raam A was delivered to the IAF.
 Production deliveries continued until February 1974, by which point a total of 51 Nesher fighters and 10 Nesher two-seat trainers has been delivered to the IAF.

 The high point of the Nesher's career with the IAF occurred during the Yom Kippur War of 1973.
 The type reportedly performed well during the conflict, IAF pilots flying the type cumulatively claimed over a hundred kills.
-Shortly following the conflict, the decision was made to retire the Nesher.
+Shortly after the conflict, the decision was made to retire the Nesher.
 The introduction of the more capable Kfir derivative had diminished the importance of the Nesher, and their involvement in offensive operations had resulted in the airframes having rapidly aged as well.
 Following their withdrawal from service with the IAF, the majority of the remaining Neshers were refurbished and sold to Argentina, where the type was known as the Dagger.

 Argentina

 Following their retirement from IAF service, the remaining Israeli aircraft were refurbished and exported to the Argentine Air Force in two batches, 26 fighters were delivered in 1978 and 13 more in 1980, with fifty Rafael Shafrir IV air-to-air missiles.
 In Argentine service, the type was operated under the name Dagger (the English word); at its height, Argentina operated a total of 35 Dagger A single-seat fighters and four Dagger B two-seat trainers.
-During 1978, the Dagger was used to form a new unit, 6th Air Group; this unit was immediately enlisted with the support of the 8th Air Group (which operated the Mirage IIIEA) and the Peruvian Air Force, who was already an established user of the Mirage 5.
+During 1978, the Dagger was used to form a new unit, 6th Air Group; this unit was immediately enlisted with the support of the 8th Air Group (which operated the Mirage IIIEA) and the Peruvian Air Force, who were already an established user of the Mirage 5.
 The urgency of their initial deployment was a product of the Beagle conflict, a territorial dispute and diplomatic crisis between Argentina and neighbouring Chile during that year.